janpetzold/az305-learning/README.md

 - terminate SSL connections as close to the end user as possible
 - route traffic to the lowest latency Azure region hosting the web app

 Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 Traffic Manager provides a range of traffic-routing methods to distribute traffic such as priority, weighted, performance, geographic, multi-value, and subnet.
 Traffic Manager provides failover and geographic routing but can't do caching or SSL termination.
+TM is recommended to optimize responsiveness and reliability.

 Azure Load Balancer provides high-performance, low-latency Layer 4 (Transport layer) load-balancing for all UDP and TCP protocols.
 To provide zonal fault tolerance (not regional!), you can deploy a standard Azure Load Balancer instance with internet-facing workloads or application tiers.

 Azure Application Gateway is a web traffic load balancer (+firewall and SSL termination) that enables you to manage traffic to your web applications (no focus on APIs).
 There are two primary methods of routing traffic:

 - Path-based routing: Send requests with different URL paths to a different pool of back-end servers
-- Multiple-site routing: Support tenants with virtual machines or other resources that host a web application

-You need to configure an Azure Application Gateway with multi-site listeners to direct different URLs to different pools.
+- Multiple-site routing: Routing based on hostname (direct different URLs to different pools)

+An AG requires an empty subnet for hosting the AG resources.

+Static Public IP addresses should be assigned to Load Balancer (not App Gateway).
+Azure Internal Load Balancer is recommended if you need port forwarding, HTTPS probes, availability set as backend pool (private IP, VNet).

 Summary: